Talon24/backup-folder-structure/README.md

 For this purpose, I wrote this program.
 ## Content

+### Folder Structure Navigator

+This program provides an Exporer-like graphical user interface to navigate though the json file.

 ### Folder Structure Backup
+This program is used by the Navigator, though it can be called by the command line as well e.g. for automatic generation.

 This program takes a path and walks though every child directory and files.
 It writes the output into a .json file.
 The Folder name will be the key and the child directories the values.
 Every layer as a key "\_\_/files" which contains the files in the current directory.

 As default, the program saves size, modification, creation and last access date for every file.
 This can be disabled, which results in a smaller file size, hence faster parsing when processing said file.

-### Folder Structure Navigator

-This program provides an Exporer-like graphical user interface to navigate though the .json file.